HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 There are 83 universities in France, including reputably the world’s first university, the Sorbonne in Paris, established in the 13th Century.

-On this page we look at the admission criteria and over the page you can read about the qualifications you can study for at a French University.
+Below we look at the admission criteria and information about the qualifications you can study for at a French University.

 2.1.
 Admission to a French University

-All students should normally possess a Baccalaureate (BAC), or commensurate international qualification.
+To gain entry students should normally possess a Baccalauréat (BAC), or commensurate international qualification.

 Some universities also admit a small number by recognition of professional experience and personal knowledge, provided candidates can also pass an entrance examination.

-Candidates from the EEC area wishing to attend a university will need a good command of the language and (if not part of an exchange programme) would need to apply direct to the university of their choice.
-Preliminary contact with the university is recommended in the first instance, as admission procedures and criteria vary.
+Candidates from the EEA area wishing to attend a French university will need a good command of the French language and (if not part of an exchange programme) would need to apply direct to the university of their choice.
+Preliminary contact with the university is recommended in the first instance, as admission procedures and criteria do vary.

 Within Europe a major inter-governmental agreement signed in 1999 called ‘The Bologna Agreement’ governs the general provisions on student mobility.